 - State Council of Higher Education for Virginia James Monroe Building 101 North Fourteen Street Richmond, Virginia 23219

-- A student who enters and prepays or is obligated to pay the full tuition school but withdraws or is terminated during the first quartile (25%) of the program shall be entitled to a minimum refund amounting to 75% of the cost of the program.
+- The student who enters and prepays or is obligated to pay the full school tuition but withdraws or is terminated during the first quartile (25%) of the program shall be entitled to a minimum refund amounting to 75% of the cost of the program.

-- A student who enters and prepays or is obligated to pay the full tuition school but withdraws or is terminated during the second quartile ( more than 25% but less than 50%) of the program shall be entitled to a minimum refund amounting to 50% of the cost of the program.
+- The student who enters and prepays or is obligated to pay the full school tuition but withdraws or is terminated during the second quartile (more than 25% but less than 50%) of the program shall be entitled to a minimum refund amounting to 50% of the cost of the program

-- A student who enters the and prepays or is obligated to pay the full tuition school but withdraws or is terminated during the third quartile ( more than 50% but less than 75%) of the program shall be entitled to a minimum refund amounting to 25% of the cost of the program.
+- The student who enters and prepays or is obligated to pay the full school tuition but withdraws or is terminated during the third quartile (more than 50% but less than 75%) of the program shall be entitled to a minimum refund amounting to 25% of the cost of the program.

-- A student who enters the and prepays or is obligated to pay the full tuition school but withdraws or is terminated after the third quartile ( more than 75%) of the program shall not be entitled to a refund.
+- The student who enters and prepays or is obligated to pay the full school tuition but withdraws or is terminated after the third quartile (more than 75%) of the program shall not be entitled a refund.

 Northern VA Workforce Investment Board Eligible Training Provider